Generic Name: Alprazolam Oral Solution (al PRAY zoe lam)

 - If you are taking digoxin, talk with your doctor.
-You may need to have your blood work checked more closely while you are taking it with this medicine.
+You may need to have your blood work checked more closely while you are taking it with alprazolam oral solution.

 - If you are 65 or older, use alprazolam oral solution with care.
 You could have more side effects.

-- If you have been taking this medicine on a regular basis and you stop it all of a sudden, you may have signs of withdrawal.
+- If you have been taking alprazolam oral solution on a regular basis and you stop it all of a sudden, you may have signs of withdrawal.
+This includes seizures.
 Do not stop taking alprazolam oral solution all of a sudden without calling your doctor.
 Tell your doctor if you have any bad effects.

 How is this medicine (Alprazolam Oral Solution) best taken?

 Use alprazolam oral solution as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Take with or without food.
 Take with food if it causes an upset stomach.